Daniel Tavares: Early life

 Tavares was born in 1966, the youngest of four children, to Ann and Daniel Tavares Sr., who was an officer in the US Navy.
 His parents divorced when he was four years old, and his father moved to Florida and remarried, leaving Daniel and his siblings to be raised by their single mother.

 Tavares dropped out of school in the eighth grade and was first arrested at age 19 for an assault committed during an overnight burglary.
 A friend of the Tavares family wrote to the judge that Tavares was a "very sincere and honest young man" and said, "I do not believe that you will see this person in your court again once this ordeal is over."
 Subsequently, Tavares was sentenced to one year of probation, and months later, he was charged with trespassing and possession of marijuana and received another five months of probation.
 Months later, he was charged with robbery and given a prison sentence for violating his probation conditions.
 He would be charged several more times throughout the mid- to late 1980s for drug possession, disorderly conduct, and larceny.

 In 1988, Tavares moved to Florida with his father, whom he had not seen since his early childhood.
 His father tried to get him counseling for his drug addiction and got him a job as an apprentice welder.
 His attempts at rehabilitating his son failed when Tavares was caught with a stolen checkbook.
-He later returned to his mother's home in Massachusetts.
+He later returned to his mother's home in Fall River, Massachusetts.
 Tavares's mental health quickly deteriorated, and he was using several pharmaceutical drugs, including fluphenazine, a drug used to treat schizophrenia.